pt9999/fixlang-minilib-monad/doc/Minilib.Monad.Error.md

 ### `from_result_t : [m : Minilib.Monad.Error::MonadError] Std::Result Std::String a -> m a`

+Synonym of `lift_result`.

 ### `lift_result : [m : Minilib.Monad.Error::MonadError] Std::Result Std::String a -> m a`

+Lifts an operation result to a monad.

 ### `to_result_t : [m : Minilib.Monad.Error::MonadError] m a -> m (Std::Result Std::String a)`

+Converts to an operation result.

 ## `namespace Minilib.Monad.Error::MonadErrorIF`